owlbarn/tutorial/book/symbolic/README.md

 pred_onx = sess.run(None, {input_name_x: x, input_name_y: y})[0]
 print(pred_onx)
 ```
 This script is very simple: it loads the ONNX model we have just created, and then get the two input variables, and assign two values to them in the `sess.run` command.
 All the user need to know in advance is that there are two input variables in this ONNX model.
-Note that not only we could define scalar type input, but also tensor type variables in `owl_symbolic`, and then assign NumPy array to them when evaluating.
+Note that we could define not only scalar type input but also tensor type variables in `owl_symbolic`, and then assign NumPy array to them when evaluating.

 ### Example 2: Neural network